rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Classification of taxes.md

 >
 > I think this is the only differentiating factor between *indirect incidence* and the topic of *Tax vs debt*, especially when specific on its assignability.
 But then again, what is the difference between *shifting* and *assigning*?
 >
-> Related to query at hand: [[./Tax compared against similar items|Tax compared against similar items]]
+> Related to query at hand: [[Tax compared against similar items|Tax compared against similar items]]
 >
 > > [!danger]- Potential answer?
 > > Maybe, tax cannot be *generally* assigned to other people, with the exception of some tax classifications such as Value Added Tax (VAT)?